Nanjing Education and Technology Channel

 Nanjing Education and Technology Channel (南京教育科技频道 (Nánjīng jiàoyǜ kējì píndào)) is a television channel in Jiangsu Province, China, owned by Nanjing Broadcast and Television Corporation.
-It broadcasts numerous programs including Classic Theater (经典剧场) which shows many hit TV series, and other programs like Rule of Law on the Spot and Dong Fang is on Line.
+It broadcasts numerous programs including Classic Theater (经典剧场) which shows many hit TV series, and other programs like Rule of Law Live and Dong Fang is Online.
 These programs focus on hot social issues such as environment problems, education problems, labour problems, crime problems, poverty problems and so forth.

 Current situation

 On September 27, 2010, the channel has been given a brand-new revision, with host Dong Fa and anchorwoman Zhang Xu cooperating to host the new program - Hello Nanjing.
 It includes news, public opinion and supervision, and accepts content from citizen journalists.
 According to the reporter of the channel, the revised channel features for its authoritative programmes of law and the humanistic programmes satisfying the audiences of the emotional appeals.
 It is one of the most competitive brands in media service.